-C&T 4024 Planning and implementing programs for gifted students components of gifted programs, and a systems approach to program planning.
+C&T 4024 Planning and implementing programs for gifted students

+Examination of factors affecting planning and implementation of programs for the gifted, components of gifted programs, and a systems approach to program planning.
 Students develop written program plans for specific settings.
 Issues of race, class, gender, and disability status as they affect the planning of gifted programs are examined.
-Faculty: TBD